manuGil/putmo/README.md

 # putmo
-A repository containing code for extending the functionality of the PostGIS extension, and a batch file for parsing GPX files and injecting data points into a PostgreSQL with the PostGIS extension.
+A repository containing code for extending the functionality of the PostGIS extension, and a batch file for parsing GPX files and injecting data points into a PostgreSQL/PostGIS database.

 The code was tested using GPS tracks of pedestrians visiting a city.
 For more informations refer to the reference below.